Jo-JPEG/manifestation-magic/README.md

  [GitHub Project board](https://github.com/users/Jo-JPEG/projects/11)

 #### Must-have User Stories:
--As a new user, I want to register with the site so that I can access all the features.
+- As a new user, I want to register with the site so that I can access all the features.
--As a returning user, I want to log in with my username and password, so that I can use the site features.
+- As a returning user, I want to log in with my username and password, so that I can use the site features.
--As a user who uses various devices, I want to securely log out of my account so that my information is kept private and secure.
+- As a user who uses various devices, I want to securely log out of my account so that my information is kept private and secure.
--As a user, I want to delete my account, so that I can stop using the site or create a new account with different information.
+- As a user, I want to delete my account, so that I can stop using the site or create a new account with different information.
--As a user, I want to update my user account email and password so that I can keep my account secure.
+- As a user, I want to update my user account email and password so that I can keep my account secure.
--As a new user, I want to see information about manifesting so that I can create my own manifestation.
+- As a new user, I want to see information about manifesting so that I can create my own manifestation.
--As a new user, I want to create a new manifestation so that I can set my goals and wishes.
+- As a new user, I want to create a new manifestation so that I can set my goals and wishes.
--As a returning user, I want to view a list of my manifestations so that I can track my progress.
+- As a returning user, I want to view a list of my manifestations so that I can track my progress.
--As a returning user, I want to edit my manifestations so that I can update my goals and wishes as they evolve.
+- As a returning user, I want to edit my manifestations so that I can update my goals and wishes as they evolve.
--As a regular user, I want to delete manifestations so that I can remove goals or wishes that are no longer relevant.
+- As a regular user, I want to delete manifestations so that I can remove goals or wishes that are no longer relevant.
--As a frequent user, I want to recharge my manifestations daily so that I can stay motivated and focused on my goals.
+- As a frequent user, I want to recharge my manifestations daily so that I can stay motivated and focused on my goals.
--As a user, I want to set privacy settings for my manifestations so that I can control who can view them.
+- As a user, I want to set privacy settings for my manifestations so that I can control who can view them.

 #### Should-have User stories:

--As a user, I want to share my manifestations with friends so that I can get support and encouragement.
+- As a user, I want to share my manifestations with friends so that I can get support and encouragement.
--As a community-minded user, I want to see other users' public manifestations so that I can find inspiration and learn from others.
+- As a community-minded user, I want to see other users' public manifestations so that I can find inspiration and learn from others.

 #### Could-have User stories
--As a user, I want to receive inspirational quotes and tips so that I can stay motivated on my journey.
+- As a user, I want to receive inspirational quotes and tips so that I can stay motivated on my journey.
--As a user, I want to categorize my manifestations (e.g., personal, professional) so that I can organize my goals effectively.
+- As a user, I want to categorize my manifestations (e.g., personal, professional) so that I can organize my goals effectively.
--As a frequent user, I want to see notifications for major milestones so that I can celebrate my achievements.
+- As a frequent user, I want to see notifications for major milestones so that I can celebrate my achievements.
--As an infrequent user, I want to receive email reminders to recharge my manifestations so that I can remember to engage with the site.
+- As an infrequent user, I want to receive email reminders to recharge my manifestations so that I can remember to engage with the site.
--As a user, I want to view my recharge history so that I can see how frequently I have engaged with my goals.
+- As a user, I want to view my recharge history so that I can see how frequently I have engaged with my goals.

 ## Design